pawelasinski/datasync_pipeline/README.md

 - Data transfer via gRPC.
 - Comparison of file sizes and serialization/deserialization times.
 - Graph generation using Matplotlib.
-- _Logging of all operations to files and the console._
-- _Error checking (server availability, data correctness)._

 ## Prerequisites